Manchester Attractions You Should Not Miss

 Lots of temporary exhibitions are held here.

-The staff is very friendly.
+The staff is amicable.
 They even gave us tips to find the optimal angle to take a photograph without even having to ask for it.
-How cool is that.
+How cool is that?

 Address: The Quays Trafford Wharf Road